matheus23/elm-tailwind-modules/README.md

 ## Future enhancements
 * Add auto prefixer support.
 Adding it now causes duplicate function definitions that I need to determine how to group.
 * Include the normalize CSS stylesheet as part of the package.
 Tailwind assumes you leverage the CSS reset
-* Work with custom Tailwind configuraitons.
-Right now everything is being worked on with a default Tailwind config
+* Work with custom Tailwind configuration.
+Right now everything is developed with a default Tailwind config
-* Extract media query and reuse instead of duplicating `withMediaQuery` raw constructor
 * Extract color palette definitions into exported values or maybe opaque types

-**Shout out to [postcss-elm-tailwind](https://github.com/monty5811/postcss-elm-tailwind)**: They did some great foundational work that I leveraged.
+**Shout out to [monty5811/postcss-elm-tailwind](https://github.com/monty5811/postcss-elm-tailwind)**: They did some great foundational work that I leveraged.
 I attempted to fit my new code in with theirs, but the data structures I needed were a little more complex/nested and would require a full refactor of their code.
 You will still see some remnants of their code lingering around.